 Only with some bumpy roads and a few stops in the middle of nowhere to go to the “toilet”, everything went smooth till 8:00 AM.

-Viva Homestay was the place where we slept for 3 nights.
-Luckily, with free bikes for customers, we pedal for 7 min reaching downtown where everything was so beautiful.
+The Art – Hoi An Squirrel Villas & Retreat was the place where we slept for 3 nights.
+Luckily, with free bikes for customers, we pedal for 5 min reaching downtown where everything was so beautiful.
 Especially, its architecture characterized by a harmonious blend of Vietnamese, Chinese and Japanese influences.

-The entrance to downtown is for free, but to the main historic sites, people have to pay 120,000 Dongs (less than $6), a ticket pass that allows entering in five attractions.
+The entrance to downtown is for free.
+However, to the main historic sites, people have to pay 120,000 Dongs (less than $6).
+A ticket pass that allows entering in five attractions.
 The options are between museums, old houses, assembly halls, the handicraft workshop, the traditional theatre, Quan Cong Temple or even the small Japanese covered bridge.